 best of the best educational websites.
 As I quickly grew with the company and more people were hired, I supervised

 and trained a team of content editors who contributed to the ZapMe!
 Netspace.
-ZapMe!
+The interest in ZapMe!

-became known nationwide extremely fast, with well over 15,000 high schools installed.
+exploded nationwide, with well over 15,000 high schools involved.